 Visibility is a major safety concern in any job that uses moving machinery.
-Whether it’s highway repair, construction, or warehouse positions the need to be seen in low visibility work environments is critical for ensuring the safety of employees.
+Environments like highway repair, construction, or warehouse positions quickly come to mind.
+The need to be seen in low visibility work environments is critical for protecting the safety of employees.
 For that reason, high visibility clothing is essential for workplace safety.

 But when did high visibility clothing take root?
 What is high visibility clothing and what are the different classifications of high visibility apparel?
 What are the most common environments that need high visibility clothing?

 What is High Visibility Clothing?